What is postpartum depression?

 - mental compulsions, such as constantly praying for your baby’s safety

-- performing rituals such as counting or touching something a certain way, thinking it will prevent bad things from happening
+- rituals such as counting or touching something a certain way, thinking it will prevent bad things from happening

 - spending a lot of time researching your or your baby’s health

+You may not be able to control these behaviors.
 If you have symptoms of postpartum OCD that don’t go away within a few weeks, see your doctor.

 Postpartum OCD can be treated with therapy alone or with antidepressant medication.